stackiller/algoritmos/README.md

 # Alg0rithms

-Alg0rithms is a Colection of Algorithms in C / C++, will be increased at the time.
+Algorithms is a collection of algorithms in C / C ++, which will be incremented over time.

 ![](arth.jpg)